-If you follow our blog, you definitely stumbled upon the article about how website translation is the key to going global.
-If you’re new here, welcome and congratulations on searching for the best way to go global!
+If you follow our blog, you’ve almost definitely stumbled upon the article about how website translation is the key to going global.
+If you’re new here, welcome, and congratulations on searching for the best way to go global!

-Today we publish a blog piece that will once and for all, clarify the four stages of launching a global website.
-Not more and not less – only 4 steps keep you from a global success!
+Today we’ve written a blog piece that will, once and for all, clarify the four stages of launching a global website.
+No more and no less – you are precisely 4 steps away from becoming a global success!

 #1.
 Find the right languages